 First I need is to link my TXT file stored in DEVONthink to Things 3.
 It’s so easy, all you need is to launch DEVONthink and to use Share Menu:

 Take a focus on marked button – just tap it and file URL is copied to clipboard.
-If you use this link in compatible apps, tapping this link will open your linked file in DEVONthink.
+If you use this link in other compatible apps, tapping this link will open your linked file in DEVONthink.
 Now I switch to Things 3.
 In screenshot below, I’m creating task in Things 3.
 It’s classic to-do task, like in many similar apps, but please note that marked link:

 It’s DEVONthink link pasted from clipboard.
 Now I have a to-do task in Things 3 with link to specified file stored in DEVONthink database.
 When I receive reminder from Things 3 that I should get some work on my article, I can open it directly from app -> it will direct me to DEVONthink database and open my desired file.
 Very handy.

 Of course, apps must support URL linking.
 So be very careful when you are creating your workflow, especially if you are using relative expensive apps.
 Always contact developer about this (and other) feature, if you are interested in.
-If you are finding great file management app with ability to connect to cloud services, NAS, (S)FTP, LAN and other devices, I can recommend FileBrowser from Stratospherix.
+If you are finding great file management app with ability to connect to cloud services, NAS, (S)FTP, LAN and other devices, I recommend FileBrowser from Stratospherix.
 I’m noting this app, because it supports URL linking:

 URL linking feature is not very widespread in iOS’s apps. iOS automatization app Workflow (recently acquired by Apple) is clear example of properly use of Apple’s built-in iOS technology.
 Another apps with linking support are Bear and Ulysses, which I was using in past.
 All mentioned apps can be downloaded by links below: